WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/MOSFET_Basics/index.md

 subtitle: Using Metal-Oxide Semiconductor Field-Effect Transistors
 ---

+## Voltage Controlled Variable Resistor

+It may be useful to think of MOSFETs as variable resistor that is controlled by the voltage at its gate.
+But unlike a simple resistor, MOSFETs come in four basic designs that enable them to be incredibly versatile.

+## Enhancement vs. Depletion Mode

+There are two basic modes of operations for MOSFETs, which describes how they work in their default state:

+ * **Enhancement** - By default, if no voltage is applied to the gate, the resistance between source and drain is at its highest, and therefore current will not flow.
+ * **Depletion** - By default, if no voltage is applied to the gate, the resistance between source and drain is at the lowest, so current will flow.

-## MOSFET
+##

-MOSFETs are the most common type of transistors in use today.

-Two types:

-* **Enhancement** - Comes in N-channel and P-channel types.
-N-channel MOSFETs are the ones you'll use most often.
-* **Depletion** - Current flows by default.
-Applying a negative voltage causes the current flow to stop.

 ### Parts